dleewo/kubernetes-bare-metal-tasks/task-02-install-dashboard.md

 Now we need to edit the deployment

 ```
 kubectl edit deployment kubernetes-dashboard -n kubernetes-dashboard
 ```

-And in the args to the contain, add the `--tls-cert` and `--tls-key` arguments.
-I removed the `--auto-generate-certificates` argumnent, but I believe it can be left it and it'll be used as a fallback
+And in the `args` to the container, add the `--tls-cert` and `--tls-key` arguments.
+I removed the `--auto-generate-certificates` argumnent, but I believe it can be left in and it'll be used as a fallback.
+Replace the arguments with your actual certificate filenames if they are different

 ```
     spec:
       containers: